robertpeteuil/auto-host-config/README.md

 **Adjust settings in "config.yml"** open the `config.yml` file with your editor.
-- review, edit or change the public ssh-key that will be made an authorized_user on the target host.
+- review, edit, change or delete the public ssh-key that will be made an authorized_user on the target host.
   - you can disable this by commenting-out or deleting the line.
-- Change the options for rebooting, enabling password-less sudo and disabling ssh-logon-via-password to your liking.
+- Review and adjust options for `reboot_after_fixes`, `set_pwless_sudo` and `ssh_disable_pw_logon` to your liking.
-  - By default, all options except reboot are set to False.
+  - By default, all options except `reboot_after_fixes` are set to False.
+- The package lists below may be commented out if no action is wanted
+- Lists of system packages:
-- Edit the list of packages to  install and remove via the package manager.
+  - `install_packages` - specifies packages to install via the package manager.
+  - `remove_packages` - specifies packages to remove
-- Edit the list of Python packages to install or update.
+- Lists of Python packages to install or update.
+  - `python_upgrade_user` - libraries to upgrade to the latest version in the user directory
+  - `python_install_user` - libraries to install in the user context directory
+  - `python_install_sys` - libraries to install for the entire system
+  - `python_upgrade_sys` - libraries to upgrade to the latest version for the entire system
-- You can comment out and list and it will not execute.
+- Comment out any list definition and the corresponding function will not execute.

 **Select and run a playbook to configure target host(s)**
 - Run the primary playbook (you will be prompted for the password):